 6. 1951 Bowman Mickey Mantle RC #253

-While his 1952 Topps card gets all the limelight, the 1951 Bowman card is Mickey Mantle's true rookie card and a fine one to behold.
-The '51 Bowman set is one of my favorites, and features breathtaking color portraits.
+While his 1952 Topps card gets all the limelight, Mickey Mantle’s 1951 Bowman card is his true rookie card and a fine one to behold.
+The ’51 Bowman set is one of my favorites and features breathtaking color portraits.

-The Mantle rookie card features the Yankee great in a unforgettable pose with the blue sky and clouds offering up a wonderful background.
+The Mantle rookie card features the Yankee great in an unforgettable pose, with a blue sky and clouds offering a wonderful background.

-The Mick's rookie card was a high-series card and as is common with these later numbered cards, the Mantle often suffers from various print and centering issues.
+Mick’s rookie card was a high-series card, and as is common with later-numbered cards, the Mantle often suffered from various print and centering issues.

-Keep your eyes out for fake 1951 Bowman Mantle cards, one of the most common forgeries in the hobby.
+Keep an eye out for fake 1951 Bowman Mantle cards, which are among the most common forgeries in the hobby.

 7. 1933 Goudey Babe Ruth #53

-According to PSA, #53 (yellow background) is the hardest to come across, followed by #149 (red background).
-Card #144 (aka ‘Full Body Ruth’) was double printed and is more widely available.
+According to PSA, card #53 (yellow background) is the hardest to find, followed by #149 (red background).
+Card #144 (aka โFull Body Ruthโ) was double-printed and is more widely available.

 Please be on the lookout for any fake 1933 Goudey Ruth cards.